 Sustainability, health, and happiness are increasingly demanded by consumers, particularly by the younger generations, and Heineken is at the forefront of several exciting and societal-wide transitions.
 Except Integrated Sustainability had the opportunity to work with Heineken Netherlands (HNL) to develop a new vision, strategy, and roadmap towards the ambitious goal of 100% circularity and energy-neutral operations.

 The Heineken 100% Circular program was initiated to keep pace with the rapidly changing world we live in.
 Customers' demands for responsible products are increasing and Dutch and European legislation is already cracking down on single-use plastics and other types of non-renewable packaging.

 Heineken aims to gain an edge over its competitors by leading this movement, positively impacting society but also their own resilience in the process.

-In 2018 a multi-disciplinary team of 17 members of Heineken Nederland (HNL), Heineken Nederland Supply (HNS), and Excepts sustainability and circularity experts, joined forces.
-Together they developed the Heineken 100% Circular program, during an intense 3-day session.
-Their mission: figure out where Heineken can reduce its negative impact, and increase its positive impact.
+In 2018 a multi-disciplinary team of 17 members from Heineken Nederland (HNL), Heineken Nederland Supply (HNS), and Excepts sustainability and circularity experts joined forces.

-To help structure the process, the sessions used the Symbiosis in Development (SiD) sustainability framework.
-Together, goals were aligned, innovations explored, pathways set out, governance designed, and a roadmap developed.
+To help structure the process, the sessions used Except's Symbiosis in Development (SiD) sustainability framework.
+It helped us align goals, explore innovations, redesign internal governance, and develop a new roadmap.

-The program has sparked more than a dozen subprojects.
-For example, Except helped to resolve the challenges around single-use plastic cups at festivals, single-use bottles, and making marketing and promotional materials circular.
+The program sparked more than a dozen innovative and circular-waste-related subprojects that Except has also partnered with.
+For example, resolving the challenges of festivals and their environmental challenges surrounding single-use plastic cups and bottles and marketing and promotional materials.